-I love books!
-I especially love children’s books.
-I thought it would be fun to spend some time bringing some of our favorite stories to life.
+I thought it would be fun to bring some of our favorite stories to life.
 Our first stop?
-A simple and fun It Looked Like Spilt Milk activity.
+It Looked Like Spilt Milk by Charles G. Shaw.

-If you enjoy this book activity make sure to read all the way to the bottom of this post.
+If you enjoy this book activity, read to the bottom of this post.
 You can find other book activities at the bottom of this post.
 Enjoy!

 It Looked Like Spilt Milk Activity – Cloud Blots

-The library is my go to place for books, but It Looked Like Spilt Milk is one that’s been on our bookshelf for a very long time.
-I would definitely recommend this one as a must have for every home library.
+The library is my go-to place for books, but It Looked Like Spilt Milk has been on our bookshelf for a very long time.
+I would recommend this one as a must-have for every home library.

 What you need: It Looked Like Spilt Milk By Charles G. Shaw, blue construction paper, dropper, egg carton, white paint.
 (Affiliate link.)